 1) How to Install Cloudlinux on Existing CentOS or RHEL Servers

-If you are building a server from scratch then directly use the CloudLinux ISO to setup a system.
+If you are building a new server, use CloudLinux ISO directly to set up a system.

-If you want to convert existing CentOS or RHEL servers then follow the below steps to install cloudlinux on your system.
+If you want to convert existing CentOS or RHEL servers, follow these steps to install cloudlinux on your system.

-To do so, download the “cldeploy” script, which automatically install CloudLinux kernel and all other required packages such as LVE, CageFS, MySQL Governor and command line tools.
+To do so, download the “cldeploy” script, which will automatically install the CloudLinux kernel and all other required packages, including LVE, CageFS, MySQL Governor and command line tools.